TheLocehiliosan/yadm/yadm.md

 ## DESCRIPTION
-       yadm is a tool for managing a collection of files across multiple  com- puters,  using  a  shared Git repository.
+       yadm  is a tool for managing a collection of files across multiple com‐ puters, using a shared Git repository.
 In addition,  yadm  provides  a feature  to  select alternate versions of files for particular systems.
        Lastly, yadm supplies the ability to manage a subset of  secure  files, which are encrypted before they are included in the repository.

 ## COMMANDS
        git-command or git-alias
               Any  command not internally handled by yadm is passed through to git(1).
-Git commands or aliases are invoked with the yadm man- aged repository.
+Git commands or aliases are invoked with the yadm  man‐ aged repository.
 The working directory for Git commands will be the configured work-tree (usually $HOME).

-              Dotfiles  are  managed by using standard git commands; add, com- mit, push, pull, etc.
+              Dotfiles are managed by using standard git commands;  add,  com‐ mit, push, pull, etc.

               The  config command is not passed directly through.
 Instead use the gitconfig command (see below).

        alt    Create symbolic links and  process  templates  for  any  managed files  matching the naming rules described in the ALTERNATES and TEMPLATES sections.
-It is usually unnecessary to run this com- mand, as yadm automatically  processes  alternates  by  default.
+It is usually unnecessary to run  this  com‐ mand,  as  yadm  automatically  processes alternates by default.
-              This  automatic behavior can be disabled by setting the configu- ration yadm.auto-alt to "false".
+              This automatic behavior can be disabled by setting the  configu‐ ration yadm.auto-alt to "false".

        bootstrap
               Execute $HOME/.config/yadm/bootstrap if it exists.

        clone url
               Clone a remote repository for tracking dotfiles.
-After the con- tents  of the remote repository have been fetched, a "check out" of the remote HEAD branch is attempted.
-If there are  conflict- ing  files  already  present in the work-tree, the local version will be left unmodified and you'll have to  review  and  resolve the difference.
+After the con‐ tents of the remote repository have been fetched, a "check  out" of  the remote HEAD branch is attempted.
+If there are conflict‐ ing files already present in the work-tree,  the  local  version will  be  left  unmodified and you'll have to review and resolve the difference.

               The repository is  stored  in  $HOME/.local/share/yadm/repo.git.
               By default, $HOME will be used as the work-tree, but this can be overridden with the -w option.  yadm can be forced to  overwrite an  existing repository by providing the -f option.
-If you  want to  use a branch other than the remote HEAD branch you can spec- ify it using the -b option.
+If you want to use a branch other than the remote HEAD branch you can  spec‐ ify  it  using the -b option.
 By default yadm will ask the user if the bootstrap program should be run (if it exists).
-The options --bootstrap or  --no-bootstrap  will  either  force  the bootstrap  to  be  run,  or  prevent  it from being run, without prompting the user.
+The  op‐ tions  --bootstrap or --no-bootstrap will either force the boot‐ strap to be run, or prevent it from being run, without prompting the user.

        config This  command  manages  configurations  for  yadm.
 This command works exactly the way git-config(1) does.
 See the CONFIGURATION section for more details.

        decrypt
               Decrypt  all  files  stored  in $HOME/.local/share/yadm/archive.
               Files decrypted will be relative  to  the  configured  work-tree (usually $HOME).
 Using the -l option will list the files stored without extracting them.

        encrypt
-              Encrypt  all  files  matching  the patterns found in $HOME/.con- fig/yadm/encrypt.
+              Encrypt all files matching the  patterns  found  in  $HOME/.con‐ fig/yadm/encrypt.
 See the ENCRYPTION section for more details.

        enter  Run  a  sub-shell with all Git variables set.
 Exit the sub-shell the same way you leave  your  normal  shell  (usually  with  the